chunkyguy/chunkyguy.github.io/_posts/2019-01-26-metal-types.md

 ---
 layout: post
-title:  "Types sharing between Metal and C++"
+title:  "Types sharing between Metal and App"
 date:   2019-01-19 22:43:00 +0200
 categories: metal cpp
 published: true
 ---

 One of the best things about Metal is the [Metal Shading Language](https://developer.apple.com/library/archive/documentation/Metal/Reference/MetalShadingLanguageGuide/Introduction/Introduction.html?language=objc#//apple_ref/doc/uid/TP40014364) which is a based on C++.
 What this means is that we can share data structures between the shader and app code.
 There are a few cases that we have to look out for though, which is what this post is about.

+# Using C++

 Lets say we want to define a data structure that represents vertex data: